Superbike Rules

 The rules

-Since 2020, a new format has been introduced with only three practice sessions on Friday.
-On Saturday, the Superpole has reverted to a classic qualifying session that defines the starting grid for Race 1 that afternoon.
-A ten-lap sprint race takes place on Sunday morning which is also used to decide the starting grid Race 2.
+A new format has been in place since 2020, with only three practice sessions on Fridays.
+On Saturday, the Superpole has reverted to a classic qualifying session, which defines the starting grid for Race 1 in the afternoon.
+A ten-lap Sprint race takes place on Sunday morning.
+This determines the grid for the classic Race 2.

 Races

-The Superbike World Championship consists of 12 rounds.
-Each round is run over two heats of approximately 40 minutes, each covering a distance of between 90 and 110 km.
-Points are awarded at the finish of each round according to the same scale as used in Grand Prix: 25, 20, 15, 13, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1 pt.
-The Sprint race on Sunday morning allows the first ten riders to score additional points on the following scale: 12/9/7/6/5/4/3/2/1.
-With three races and different formats, teams have the opportunity to work on different strategies throughout the weekend while fans can enjoy an even more exciting format.
+The World Superbike Championship comprises 12 rounds.
+Each round is contested over two heats of around 40 minutes over a distance of between 90 and 110 km.
+Points are awarded at the finish of each round according to the same scale as in Grand Prix racing: 25, 20, 15, 13, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1 pt.
+The Sprint race on Sunday morning allows the top ten riders to score additional points on the following scale: 12/9/7/6/5/4/3/2/1.
+With three races and different formats, the teams have the opportunity to work on various strategies throughout the weekend, while the drivers and fans can enjoy an even more exciting spectacle.

 Technical regulations

-The Superbike World Championship is run using production based machines.
-To enter a new model, a manufacturer must have produced a minimum of 2,000 units for homologation purposes.
+The World Superbike Championship is contested with bikes from the production line.
+To enter a new model, a manufacturer must have produced 2,000 units for homologation.
 The number of engines is limited to seven for the Superbike class.
-Pirelli is the official tyre supplier with an allocation of 24 tyres per race weekend.
+Pirelli is the official tyre supplier, with 24 tyres allocated per race weekend.
+From 2023, the maximum fuel tank capacity has been reduced from 24 to 21 liters, and while the minimum weight of the bike has remained unchanged at 168kg, a new system has been introduced.
+Riders below the reference weight of 80kg must add 50% of the difference to their machine.

 - Power: 230 hp